 Enjoy your stroll through Whipps Garden Cemetery.

 This chapter of the Daughters of the American Revolution adopted a cemetery section in 1953.
 Members were the first to inventory the graves at Whipps Cemetery, which proved invaluable during restoration efforts.
-Unfortunately, some of the headstones were damaged beyond recognition in the overgrown graveyard, and could not be confirmed when restoration was underway in the 1980s.
+Unfortunately, some of the headstones were damaged beyond recognition in the overgrown graveyard and could not be confirmed when restoration was underway in the 1980s.

 This section, near the iron-gate entrance, features boxwood and a stone angel looking down from its pedestal.
 In recent years, drought and snowstorms killed or severely damaged several of the boxwood.
 The garden club, together with Master Gardeners re-designed the area and added shade-tolerant heritage and native shrubs and perennials.
-A memorial red-bud tree (Cercis canadensis) was planted here to honor the historic preservation and horticultural efforts of past club president Bette Chambers.

 John White's is the oldest grave in the cemetery, born about 1780 and died in August 1828.
 Mr. White is the father of William Whipps’ first wife Sarah Earlougher White.
 William Whipps is the founder of this cemetery.